tmobile/magentaA11y/_checklist-native/dropdown.md

   - `FocusRequester.createRefs()` helps to request focus to inner elements with in the group

 ### State
+- Expandable dropdowns
+  - State must be announced - expands/collapses, opens/closes.
+Add logic and announcement to the programmatic name for the state
+  - If "opens" or "closes" is not included in the name, the expanded/collapsed state must be announced
 - **Android Views**
   - Active: `android:enabled=true`
   - Disabled: `android:enabled=false`.
 Announcement: disabled